-I remember, standing against the very act of self-immolation in school debate a long time ago and I can still trace that vivid nervous feeling on stage.
-Even before eventual debate session, I knew I was going to get killed for going against immolation that since was becoming the definition of martyrdom.Almost everyone in school gave no second thought on immolation because it was valorized and made heroic.
-I lost the debate for propounding my non-sensical condemnation policy with nervous sounding voice.
-Maybe this shivering voice forgot to express admiration for these brave potential brothers and sisters or, maybe listeners in their focus on condemnation itself did not hear the one propounding(me) isn’t considering and putting the act of immolation down right as suicide and is instead in-fact is also very much struck by the gravity with which these immolators are willing to go.
+I remember standing against the very act of self-immolation in school debate a long time ago and I can still trace that vivid nervous feeling.
+Even before eventual debate session, I knew I was going to get killed for going against immolation that (since) was becoming the definition of martyrdom.Almost everyone in school gave no second thought on it because it was valorized and made heroic.
+I lost the debate for propounding my nonsensical condemnation policy with nervous sounding voice.
+Maybe this shivering voice forgot to express admiration for these brave potential brothers and sisters or maybe listeners in their focus on “condemnation” did not hear the one propounding(me) isn’t considering and putting the act of immolation down right as suicide and is instead in-fact very much struck by the gravity with which these immolators are willing to go.

-This mere pain that goes through family’s emotion and the immolators’ body is in itself unexplainable and the immolators are all tender in age- attempting something to attract this dubious and uncaring world.
-I truly admire the courage and the bravery of immolators and can empathise with their desperate feeling of being in a state of no freedom at all( this case being a refugee).
-I salute their patriotism and willingness to do something for Tibet where many Tibetans don’t even care, even at this grave hour.
+This mere pain that goes through family’s emotion and the immolators’ body is in itself unexplainable and most of the immolators are all tender in age attempting something to attract this dubious uncaring world.
+I truly admire their courage and bravery.
+I can empathise with their desperate feeling of being in a state of no freedom at all( this case being a refugee).
+I salute their patriotism and willingness to do something for Tibet where many Tibetans don’t even care; even at this grave hour.
 I pay my humblest of condolence and prayers to their family.

 Tibetans inside Tibet lack basic human rights and suffer immense inequality.
 This rather cliché saying “desperate times leads to desperate measures” relates here to Tibetan issue more than anything.
-Tibetans inside Tibet has no resort but to set themselves ablaze for the uncaring world to hear and see what is going with them inside Tibet.
-Tibetans in exile diaspora don’t need to resort to such dire means and measure and can tune their anguish to tell the world in other ways.
+Tibetans inside Tibet has no resort but to set themselves ablaze for the world to notice and see what is going with them inside Tibet.
+Tibetans in exile diaspora do not need to resort to such dire means and measure.
+They can tune their anguish in other ways.

 Not fluffing away from the topic, my method might hurt some of you but many others will also agree although part of them will want to disagree that immolation is not the nearer perfect method to strive for our rights.

-People can do more while living than they are dead and whatever is boiling Tibetans emotion, they have to accept and look clearly towards a better approach.
+People can do more while living than they are dead and whatever is boiling Tibetans, we have to accept and look clearly towards a better approach.

 Tibetans have burned themselves in numbers and this fag world is not caring for the lives.
 The generic hearing of economy triumphing over issues of morality is very visible from the case such as Tibetans.
-Seeing the picture of this 16- year-old kid shivers me down the spine with the feeling of immense remorse and anger.
+Seeing the picture of this 16- year-old kid shivers me down the spine with immense remorse and anger.
 We have failed him.
-We have in our disunity of approach failed these immolators.
+We, Tibetans, in our disunity and petty politics have failed these immolators.

-The face of this kid that looks extremely tender with so much fun, laughter and potential have now burned himself.
-The world that is tangled in a string of confusing politics is equally responsible for his death and Tibetans will no longer remain silent.
+The world tangled in strings of confusing politics is equally responsible for his death and Tibetans will no longer remain silent.
 Tibetans will not like they always did- rely on gods or deities this time.
-They will not anchor the prospects of life after death and will not eventually content themselves with rituals after every tragedy excusing with the hope that their gods will fight for them.
+They will not anchor the prospects of life after death and will not eventually content themselves with rituals after every tragedy with the hope that their gods will fight for them.